Playing Rules

 11. All base awards are based on the position of the lead runner.
 For example, if two players are between 1st and 2nd at the time of an overthrow which lands out of play, the first runner will be awarded 2nd and 3rd (two bases) and the second runner will receive 2nd base only.

 12. A courtesy runner may be used in the event of injury only AND upon agreement with the opposing team’s captain.
-In co-rec games, the courtesy runner must be a player of the same gender.
+In co-ed games, the courtesy runner must be a player of the same gender.

 13. The ball remains alive until the pitcher has possession of the ball in the infield and all immediate play has apparently completed.
 Runners not advancing return to the last base legally touched.
 Umpires have the authority to grant timeout when the ball is in possession of another fielder and all immediate play has apparently ended.